Duty Free Concession and GST Relief

 Motor Fuel Including Motor Spirits, Diesel Products and Compressed Natural Gas (CNG) There is no duty-free concession and GST relief on motor fuel including motor spirits, diesel products and compressed natural gas (CNG) in containers.

-Goods and Services Tax (GST) Relief
+Goods and Services Tax (GST) Import Relief

-Time Spent Away from Singapore | Value of Goods Granted GST Relief * |
+Time Spent Away from Singapore | Value of Goods Granted GST Import Relief |

 ---|---|